 Did you know that you can surf in the midwest?
 At least you can imagine you are during a Surf Set fitness class.

 You can learn to fly with the Cincinnati Circus Company.

 Visit some of your favorite animals at the Cincinnati Zoo

 The Cincinnati Zoo has a great variety of animals and Botanical Gardens which makes for amazing pictures, especially in the spring when the tulips are in bloom.

 Discover AMAZING art everywhere!

-Cincinnati Art Museum, Contemporary Art Museum, 21C Hotel and Taft Museum host incredible art within a close proximity and the street murals rival many of the works indoors.
+Cincinnati Art Museum, Contemporary Art Museum, 21C Hotel, and Taft Museum host incredible art within close proximity, and the street murals rival many of the works indoors.

 Free on Sundays!
 Ask for a guide that will show you popular paintings to look for in the museum.